HaikuArchives/Weather/README.md

 ![Weather screenshot](Weather.png "Weather")

-Weather is a Haiku application that displays the constantly-updated weather of a specified location (*Edit --> Change location*).
+Weather is a Haiku application that displays the constantly-updated weather of a specified location (*Weather --> Change location*).
 It shows the current condition there and a forecast of the next 5 days.
-The temperature can be displayed in degrees Celsius and Fahrenheit (*Edit --> Preferences*).
+The temperature can be displayed in degrees Celsius and Fahrenheit (*Weather --> Preferences*).

 Weather displays daily highs/lows and cloudiness, precipitation, and sunlight.
 As a replicant, Weather can be easily integrated into the Desktop.